Builder¶

 Bases: dict[str, Any]

-Shared context passed to connectors during linear build.
+Shared context passed to the connector during linear build.

 Parameters: